hcs42/heapkeeper-old/doc/download.rst

   - Better handling of arguments using the ``optparse`` module.
   - Better way to provide a Python shell to the user, using the ``code`` module.
-  - New commands, e.g. enew, enew_str, cat.
+  - New commands, e.g. enew, enew_str, ls, cat.

 Major refactorings: